AakashT002/React-Practice/README.md

 * Now start to create non-admin users for keyfob using the keyfob.bat script.
 Eg: `team-03-developer`, `team-03-john`
 * Clone this repository
 * Default port for `KEYFOB` is 3000.
-* If you are planning to `KEYFOB` is different port, please set the KEYFOB_PORT in the environment variables.
+* If you are planning to run `KEYFOB` in different port, please set the KEYFOB_PORT in the environment variable.
 * Run the keyfob.bat and follow the instructions in the script.
-* Edit the .env.development if necessary
+* Edit the .env.development if necessary (It won't be required unless you have changed the default ports)
 * `npm install`
 * `npm start`
 * KeyFob is now up and running.